top of page

 Each country chapter conveys the above ideas in a different way:

-China explores how that country’s extremely proactive, systematic, and aggressive industrial policy – drawn from those of Japan and Korea – ups the ante to a full-blown economic challenge to the US.
+Chapter 7, China, explores how that country’s extremely proactive, systematic, and aggressive industrial policy ups the ante to a full-blown economic challenge to the US.
 Geopolitics and national security enter the narrative here.

-Germany extends the book's model beyond East Asia and introduces the idea of indirect multilevel industrial policies, in sharp contrast to the explicit, centralized East Asian approach.
+Chapter 8, Germany, extends the book's model beyond East Asia and introduces the idea of indirect, multilevel industrial policies, in sharp contrast to the explicit, centralized East Asian approach.

-Britain is the book's first example of a systematically unsuccessful industrial policy, chosen because Britain's familiarity to Americans makes its travails easier to grasp.
+Chapter 10, Britain, is the book's first example of a systematically unsuccessful industrial policy, chosen because Britain's familiarity to Americans makes its travails easy to grasp.

 PART III: THE FORGOTTEN HISTORY

-The Renaissance Origins of Industrial Policy explains how the centuries-long, multi-continental record of industrial policy success bolsters its credibility today.
+Chapter 13, The Renaissance Origins of Industrial Policy, explains how the centuries-long, multi-continental record of industrial policy success bolsters its credibility today.

-America 1750–1865 shows how, contrary to prevailing myth, the US was founded as protectionist nation and used industrial policy to develop economically.
+Chapter 14, America 1750–1865, shows how, contrary to prevailing myth, the US was founded as protectionist nation and used industrial policies to develop economically.

-America 1866–1939 describes the forgotten hand of industrial policy in well-known events from the Civil War to the Great Depression.
+Chapter 15, America 1866–1939, describes the forgotten hand of industrial policy in well-known events from the Civil War to the Great Depression.

-America 1940–1973 explains how the US abandoned its successful heritage of protectionism and, due to the Cold War, undertook massive governmental support for technology development.
+Chapter 16, America 1940–1973, explains how the US abandoned its successful heritage of protectionism and, due to the Cold War, undertook massive governmental support for technology development.

-America 1974–2007 describes how the US largely misdiagnosed its growing economic problems and, instead of returning to sound trade and industrial policies, chose increasingly extreme free-market strategies.
+Chapter 17, America 1974–2007, describes how the US largely misdiagnosed its growing economic problems and, instead of returning to sound trade and industrial policies, chose increasingly extreme free-market strategies.

-America 2008–Present tells how Obama tried, but failed, to fix these problems by doubling down on free-market policies, and how Trump challenged this consensus, breaking new ground that Biden built on.
+Chapter 18, America 2008–Present, tells how Obama tried, but failed, to fix these problems by doubling down on free-market policies, and how Trump challenged this consensus, breaking new ground that Biden built on.

 PART IV: INNOVATION AS A SYSTEM

-Governmentally Supported Innovations provides striking counterexamples against the widely held belief that almost all innovation comes from the private sector.
+Chapter 19, Governmentally Supported Innovations, provides striking counterexamples against the widely held belief that almost all innovation comes from the private sector.

-Federal Science and Technology Programs describes the most established, least controversial, most widely understood federal programs supporting innovation.
+Chapter 20, Federal Science and Technology Programs, describes the most established, least controversial, most widely understood federal programs supporting innovation.

-Federal Proactive Innovation Programs turns to lesser known, more controversial institutions that exemplify what the authors would like to see happen, as opposed to what already exists.
+Chapter 21, Federal Proactive Innovation Programs, turns to lesser known, more controversial institutions that exemplify what the authors would like to see happen, as opposed to what already exists.

-Industrial Policy for Advanced Manufacturing looks at advanced manufacturing to elucidate the key battlefield where innovation rivalry will play out in American manufacturing.
+Chapter 22, Industrial Policy for Advanced Manufacturing, looks at advanced manufacturing to elucidate the key battlefield where innovation rivalry will play out in American manufacturing.

-Micro-governance of Industrial Policy examines the organization and management of day-to-day operations of industrial policy agencies for innovation and its commercialization.
+Chapter 23, Micro-governance of Industrial Policy, examines the organization and management of day-to-day operations of industrial policy agencies for innovation and its commercialization.

-The Crisis of the American Patent System describes the decline of our patent system that will be a major negative for US industrial policy unless reversed.
+Chapter 24, The Crisis of the American Patent System, describes the decline of our patent system that will be a major negative for US industrial policy unless reversed.

 PART V: INDUSTRY CASE STUDIES

-Semiconductors, Aviation, and Space covers military industrial policies in the three industries in which the post–World War II US has had the most success at industrial policy.
+Chapter 26, Semiconductors, Aviation, and Space, covers military industrial policies in the three industries in which the post–World War II US has had the most success at industrial policy.

 PART VI: CLUSTER CASE STUDIES

-The Massachusetts Life Sciences Cluster features a state-level industrial policy success story and a good illustration of how to tailor policies to the characteristics and needs of the industry being supported.
+Chapter 29, The Massachusetts Life Sciences Cluster, features a state-level industrial policy success story and a good illustration of how to tailor policies to the characteristics and needs of the industry being supported.

-The Upstate New York Semiconductor Cluster shows how state-level policies require many different players and, ultimately, support from Washington.
+Chapter 30, The Upstate New York Semiconductor Cluster, shows how state-level policies require many different players and, ultimately, support from Washington.

 RECOMMENDATIONS

 Here are dozens of specific policy implications, covering everything from the tax code to geopolitics.
 Some are large and some are small.
 Some are within easy political reach, while others will be very controversial.
-All help illustrate the book's economic ideas.
+All are intricately connected, forming a complete whole.

 bottom of page